Back to museums

 How much does Barbican Centre cost?

-Adult tickets are £12.
+Standard adult admission to Barbican Centre is £12.
 Under 12s free.
 The Curve gallery is always free.
 Concessions available..
+Prices for special exhibitions and timed-entry slots may differ.

 What are the opening hours of Barbican Centre?